 I decided to ride the wave into the exhibit hall as soon as it opened.
 First stop was the Indie Press Revolution booth to pick up the just released Fate Adversary Toolkit.
 While I was there, I was drawn to the Blades in the Dark Special Edition, so I snagged one while there were still copies on the shelf.

-At 11:00, I attended the Monte Cook Games Seminar, at which they announced Numenera 2: Destiny & Destiny (Since over a year has passed, you can order it now!).
+At 11:00, I attended the Monte Cook Games Seminar, at which they announced Numenera 2: Discovery & Destiny (Since over a year has passed, you can order it now!).
 The important thing to note is that it expands on the existing Numenera universe—it does not change the basic rules and is backwards compatible with the original Numenera.

 Next up was Painting with Angel Giraldez: Nomads in Red, at noon.
 Red is a tricky color to highlight without it turning pinkish, so I thought I'd get some tips from Angel.

 Then, back to the exhibit hall, where I stumbled into Exploding Kittens' Vending Machine.
 Their setup is clever and hilarious!
 It's like a bizarre interactive puppet show.
 A customer places their order by punching in the big buttons on the front, the vendor crew communicates via signage, and payment and product is a exchanged through the slots.